laravel/docs/passport.md

 By default, Passport uses an integer column to store the `user_id`.
 If your application uses a different column type to identify users (for example: UUIDs), you should modify the default Passport migrations after publishing them.

-<a name="frontend-quickstart"></a>
+<a name="front-end-quickstart"></a>
-### Frontend Quickstart
+### Front-end Quickstart

 > {note} In order to use the Passport Vue components, you must be using the [Vue](https://vuejs.org) JavaScript framework.
 These components also use the Bootstrap CSS framework.
-However, even if you are not using these tools, the components serve as a valuable reference for your own frontend implementation.
+However, even if you are not using these tools, the components serve as a valuable reference for your own front-end implementation.

 Passport ships with a JSON API that you may use to allow your users to create clients and personal access tokens.
-However, it can be time consuming to code a frontend to interact with these APIs.
+However, it can be time consuming to code a front end to interact with these APIs.
 So, Passport also includes pre-built [Vue](https://vuejs.org) components you may use as an example implementation or starting point for your own implementation.

 To publish the Passport Vue components, use the `vendor:publish` Artisan command: